denisgulev/user-management/README.md

 # User Management

 1. Implement API to create and retrieve a user
-   a. add also update and delete user APIs
+   1. add also update and delete user APIs

-2. Add functionality to allow the login of a user with password and create a token for successful login -> **TODO**
+2. Add functionality to allow the login of a user with password and create a token for successful login -> **~~TODO~~** **DONE**

+   - added "/users/login" route to verify username/password correctness and generate a response with user's info and a token
+   - implemented a TokenService to handle the creation of a token on successful login of a user
+   - implemented inject functionality using Koin [koin-integration](./implementations/koin-integration.md)

 3. Create an ADMIN user, which will be the only one to be able to create a user -> **TODO**